On Neuropsychology...

 dollars, and make therapy compatible with the needs

-decent training should be able to quickly assess what
+Therapists with decent training should be able to

-employee of the police department who became upset when
+an employee of the police department who became

-she viewed pictures of accident scenes that were grizzly.
+upset when she viewed pictures of accident scenes

 'What should I do?" asked the beleaguered client.